ARP Instruments: Decline

-During the liquidation process, the liquidators ordered Philip Dodds, chief engineer at ARP, to sell the assets he managed to sell the 4-Voice Piano and a working prototype of the ARP Chroma the company's most sophisticated instrument design to date—were to CBS Musical Instruments for $350,000.
+During the liquidation process, the liquidators ordered Philip Dodds, chief engineer at ARP, to sell the assets.
+He managed to sell the 4-Voice Piano and a working prototype of the ARP Chroma—the company's most sophisticated instrument design to date—to CBS Musical Instruments for $350,000.
 Dodds reassembled the former ARP development team at CBS to complete the Chroma primary the software and manufacturing now as Rhodes Chroma.
 It was produced from 1982 to late 1983.
 The instrument has a flexible voice architecture, 16-note polyphony, weighted, wooden keyboard action with 256 velocity levels, a single slider parameter editing system (subsequently implemented on the Yamaha DX7); and the inclusion of a proprietary digital interface system that predated MIDI.
-It was controlled internally by two processors, keybed scanning by Intel 8039 and a Motorola 68B09 generating all functions such as LFO, EG, etc.